 You can use modules in order to present your course content the way you want, but usually you can use a combination of a chronological and thematic division.
 It is possible to title the divisions in the modules, and the contents of the modules can be indented differently in order to make a cleaner presentation.
 The indentations are in the drop-down list where the module objects can be edited.

 A chronological division could be naming the modules “week 1”, “week 2” etc., and placing the course content in the order the students should do them.

 A thematic division would be naming the modules for example “laborations”, “lectures”, “course information” etcetera, and using their titles, due dates or a schedule to show the order of execution.

 Titles are created the same way as other content is created in modules, which is by clicking on the “+”-button in the module.
 Find “text header” in the drop-down list, and type your title.
 After the title has been created, it will appear at the bottom of the module, but you can drag it to where you want to have it in the module.

 Modules let you control how your students access the course material in your course.
 You can:

 The students do not necessarily need access to all of the modules during the entire course.
 Their access can be restricted by hiding or locking a module.
 You, as a teacher, can do this by unpublishing a module or by date locking the module using the function “lock until”.

 By unpublishing a module, you hide all the content of the module for the students.
 This gives you an opportunity to build a structure and to make sure that the module content is correct using the student view, without having to worry about students seeing the content.

 Important to know:

-- Published course material that is linked in an unpublished module is not accessible for the students even if they are to find the course content through other places in Canvas, for example if they have access to both Modules and Assignments at the same time.
-This is why the recommendation from E-learning is to only give the students access through course content through modules, and hiding the other functions in the course navigation menu.
+- Published course material that is linked in an unpublished module is not accessible for the students even if they are to find the course content through other places in Canvas.
+For example, if they have access to both Modules and Assignments at the same time.
+This is why the recommendation from E-learning is to only give the students access to course content through modules, and hiding the other functions in the course navigation menu.